 Among the tools needed for podcasting, a microphone is perhaps the most important one.
 It is a crucial gear for recording quality audio for your show, but it is trickier than it sounds.

 Owning a great microphone and speaking into it is not what it takes to record professional sounds – if the mic quality is bad, the sound will also be poor.
+Buying a mic such as the Blue Yeti or a Shure would go a long way in helping with audio quality.
 There are many reasons as to why your mic quality may be bad, some of which we have discussed below.

 Reasons Your Mic Quality May Be Bad